RobertAhlin/rpg-p3/README.md

 ### <a id="strategy"></a>Strategy

-I aimed for a text based role playing game where a player should be able to create and name a character with some simple stats.
+I aimed for a text based role-playing game where a player should be able to create and name a character with some simple stats.
 The characters stats combined with dice rolls would determine the outcome.
 For example: If the character has more strength it will be able to fight the dragon.
 If it has more charisma it will be more "lucky with partners".
 Even if the main story will end up the same, there will be three different side events from every time the dice rolls.
-The story should be able to be editied easily in a Google Sheet.
-That will act as a database for the storyline, dice roll events and saving player and character.
+The story should be able to be edited easily in a Google Sheet.
+That will act as a database for the story, dice roll events and saving player and character.

 ### <a id="scope"></a>Scope